ni/nimi-python/docs/nidigital/class.rst

     .. py:method:: read_static()

-            Reads the current state of comparators for pins you specify in the **channelList** parameter.
+            Reads the current state of comparators for pins you specify in the repeated capabilities.
 If there are uncommitted changes to levels or the termination mode, this method commits the changes to the pins.